10 Day 4WD Tour Cairns to Darwin 2023 DT10CD

 Day 10: Batchelor to Darwin (B, L)

-Our final day on tour and we journey through Litchfield National Park with the first stops being Wangi and Florence Falls for morning tea.
-Travelling further into the park, we head to Tolmer Falls where we have lunch.
+Visit Tolmer and Florence Falls for morning tea.
+Travelling further into the park, we head to Wangi Falls where we have lunch.
 The afternoon sees us tour through Tumbling Waters (named after the rapids where gold was discovered) and on to Berry Springs (crystal clear warm springs) before re-joining the highway.
 We pass through the towns of Noonamah and Palmerston before arriving into Darwin city late afternoon – this concludes our memorable tour across two states and over 4000 kilometres.

 - Seasonal weather conditions and operational requirements may cause a variation in the tour itinerary.